Eddio0141/UniTAS/README.md

 // TODO create template
 // Some information about UnityHelpers binding

+# Adding patches
+- If the patch target exists across all versions of .NET / Unity in the same form, add to Core/Patches

 # Background tasks to be finished
 - Update() and FixedUpdate() calls in core needs to be done before Unity calls happen, hook to make it work.
 - Create core patches which will be patches for things that exists in all unity versions / .NET versions